IgorChugurov/shared-components/README.md

    npm run build
    ```

-6. Run server
+6. Run server:
    ```sh
    node server
    ```

-Your application will now be available on port 5999.
+Your application will now be available on port 5898.
 You can use pm2 or any other tool to run server.js, or change the port if necessary.
 Additionally, you can use NGINX or any proxy server to connect your port to your domain and make your application live on the internet.